anshikawasthi/RTRP/README.md

 Features

 User Registration & Login: Secure user registration and login functionality.

-Genetic Test Request: Users can request genetic tests for hereditary diseases and health conditions.
-Sample Collection: Provides instructions and materials for DNA sample collection.
+Genetic Test Request: Users can request genetic tests for hereditary diseases and health conditions Sample Collection: Provides instructions and materials for DNA sample collection.
 Results Interpretation: Detailed and understandable reports of genetic test results using data visualization tools.
 Genetic Counseling Services: Access to an AI healthcare chatbox for interpreting results and providing guidance.